clement-deltel/python-boilerplate/CONTRIBUTING.md

 ## Debug

-Here useful tips to debug the project's code.
+Here are useful tips to debug the project's code.

 Do you want to debug using builtin VSCode debugger?